hheinzer/teal/README.md

 Contributions are welcome!

+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines on environment, workflow, and coding style.

 If you find a bug or have a feature request, please open an issue.
 To contribute code:

 1. Fork the repository